Free Apron Pattern (3 sizes toddler/ tween/ adult)

 Pattern Printing Tips:

-- When downloading the patterns, save it to your PC, and open the pdf document in adobe acrobat.
-Don’t print from Google’s online pdf reader; the pattern will not print properly.
+- To save the pattern, Click the link and save it to your PC.
+Then open the PDF document in Adobe Acrobat.
+Don’t print from Google’s online PDF reader; the pattern will not print properly.
 (It will sometimes cause the pattern to print too small.)

 - There is also a new option to print only the size needed.